mantidproject/mantid/docs/source/techniques/DirectILL.rst

     Applies absorption corrections and subtracts an empty container measurement.

 :ref:`algm-DirectILLTubeBackground`
-    Calculates a per-tube backgrounds for position sensitive tubes such as found in IN5.
+    Calculates a per-tube backgrounds for position sensitive tubes such as those found in IN5.

 The algorithms can be used as flexible building blocks in Python scripts.
 Not all of them need to be necessarily used in a reduction: the simplest script could call :ref:`algm-DirectILLCollectData` and :ref:`algm-DirectILLReduction` only.